Mortgages | By Lawyers

 • Item icon Equitable mortgages

-Under the Torrens land titles system there can be no legal mortgage without registration.
-However, once executed, there is an equitable mortgage pending registration.
-There are variants of the equitable mortgage but in essence the two types are:
+Under the land titles system, there can be no legal mortgage without registration.
+However, upon execution, an equitable mortgage arises pending registration.
+There are 2 primary forms of an equitable mortgage.
+That of:

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.